brodybits/Cordova-sqlite-storage-common-dev/README.md

 ## Announcements

+- Effect of refresh and location change is now covered by self test and supported for all platforms.
 - macOS ("osx" platform) is now supported
 - The [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) project is a CC0 (public domain) starting point to reproduce issues with this plugin and may be used as a quick way to start developing a new app.
 - New [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) version with Android JSON and SQL statement handling implemented in C, as well as support for PhoneGap Build, Intel XDK, etc., available with GPL or commercial license options.
 Handles large SQL batches in less than half the time as this version.